fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 I will consider a simple model where all predictors enter linearly.
 I will not consider any interaction or nonlinear terms in the model.
-I do not have any prior knowledge of which specific interaction/nonlinear terms should be included in the model, nor do I have a specific hypothesis about interactions/nonlinearity I wish to test.
+I do not have any prior knowledge of which specific interaction/nonlinear terms should be included in the model, nor do I have posed a specific hypothesis about interactions/nonlinearity.

 Our dataset is not large enough to reasonably include even just all simple linear interaction terms, or for that matter, two cubic spline